Phil MeekinView Profile

 So to make the process run as smoothly as possible, here are a few guideline points;

-Return your RP1 form to the Insolvency Practitioners office as soon as possible
+- Return – Make sure your RP1 form to the insolvency practitioners’ office as soon as possible.

-Ensure your RP1 form is completed as fully as possible
+- Ensure – Complete your RP1 form as much as possible.

-Never send your RP1 direct to the Redundancy Payments Service
+- Never – Be sure to send your RP1 direct to the Redundancy Payments Service.

-Acknowledgement of the payment you will receive will be sent direct to employee’s from the Redundancy Payments Service
+- Acknowledgement – The payment you will receive will be sent directly to employees from the Redundancy Payments Service.

-You should check dividend prospects with the Insolvency Practitioner regarding any balance of your entitlement
+- You – Check all dividend prospects with the insolvency practitioner regarding any balance of your entitlement.